Have you seen the ad for Crowd1 and you’re wondering what is this company all about?

 So at least these people running Crowd1 are real.

-Here you can check also Jonas Werner’s Facebook profile with a lot of photos from Crowd1 events.
+Here you can check also Jonas Werner’s Facebook profile which has a lot of photos from Crowd1 events.

 According to Jonas, this is supposed to be the next generation of Online Networking.